Munich Reinsurance America

 Munich Reinsurance America (also called Munich Re America), formerly known as American Re-Insurance Corporation before September 2006, is a major provider of property and casualty reinsurance in the United States.
 Munich Reinsurance America is a subsidiary of Munich Re.
-Founded in 1917, the company's headquarters is located in Princeton, New Jersey, with regional offices in San Francisco, Chicago and New York.
-The company offers services that provide clients protection from global disasters such as climate change.
+Founded in 1917, the company's headquarters are located in Princeton, New Jersey, with regional offices in San Francisco, Chicago, and New York.
+The company offers services that provide clients with protection from global disasters such as climate change.

 History

 In 1948, American Re-Insurance purchased the American Reserve Insurance Company.
-American Reserve had itself integrated the American Phenix Corporation of New York in 1932 after the liquidation of American Phenix.
+The American Reserve had itself integrated the American Phenix Corporation of New York in 1932 after the liquidation of American Phenix.

 Acquisition

-In 1996 Munich Re acquired American Re for roughly $3.8 billion.
+In 1996, Munich Re acquired American Re for roughly $3.8 billion.
 Additional funds were needed to expand reserves for casualty and asbestos policies.